-The database generally defines large-scale projects as commercial real estate projects in urban areas with total project costs of at least \$150 million and an EB-5 capital component.
+The Database generally defines large-scale projects as commercial real estate projects in major metropolitan areas with total project costs of at least \$150 million and an EB-5 capital component.
+As indicated in the Database, the capital raises for some of the projects are still ongoing and not fully subscribed.